LogtalkDotOrg/logtalk3/manuals/sources/refman/control/send_to_self_1.rst

 The lookups for the message declaration and the corresponding method are performed using a depth-first strategy.
 A message to *self* necessarily implies the use of dynamic binding but a caching mechanism is used to improve performance in subsequent messages.
-See the user manual section on :ref:`performance <performance_performance>` for details.
+See the User Manual section on :ref:`performance <performance_performance>` for details.

 Modes and number of proofs